AndreyAD1/transport-app/README.md

 ```shell
 pip install -r requirements.txt
 ```
-Consider that a virtual environment provides a better isolation.
+Consider that a virtual environment provides better isolation.

 ### Quick Start
 This repository contains a server and its client simulating buses.